top of page

 Section 8: Votes

 No vote of the Board of Directors or Executive Committee may be by ballot or other secret method.
-Any member of a YDMA body may demand a record vote, which shall be conduced by either recorded electronic ballot or roll call at the direction of the presiding officer.
+Any member of a YDMA body may demand a record vote, which shall be conducted by either recorded electronic ballot or roll call at the direction of the presiding officer.
 The results of all record votes shall be posted publicly by the YDMA Secretary no later than 30 days after the approval of the minutes of the meeting at which the vote occurred.

 Section 9: Conflict of Interest